Luigi Fortis: Ex-Jesuit

 After the suppression Fortis returned to his home town of Verona where he got employment as a private Mathematics teacher.
 He pursued however his desire to become a priest and was ordained so in 1778.
 In 1784 he established contacts with the Jesuits of Russia but was advised to stay in Italy where there was greater need of his services.
 In 1793 he passed into the Duchy of Parma where the Jesuits had obtained re-entry, and he renewed his vows as a Jesuit.
 For a few years he taught Physics and History at the College of the Nobles of Parma.
 With the invasion of Parma by the French army in 1804 he was again a refugee, this time in Naples where the Society had been restored.
-His teaching in the newly opened college of Naples (1805) did not last as, with the arrival of José Napoleon, the Jesuits were again expelled from Naples.
+His teaching in the newly opened college of Naples (1805) did not last as, with the arrival of Joseph Bonaparte as king, the Jesuits were again expelled from Naples.
 Fortis went to Orvieto and then returned to his home town, Verona (1810).
 Wherever he could he was a teacher of Poetry, Mathematics, Philosophy and Logic.